Reading Circle: The Planetary Crisis & the Crucial Role of a Revolutionary Party : Indybay

 Donation $3-6 per session

-Session 3 on September 19 will involve discussion of Parts V, VI, VII and VIII of the reading.
+Session 4 on September 26 will involve discussion of Parts VII, VIII and IX of the reading.

 Join at any session!